Head in the Clouds Cowl (see below for pattern!)

 Loosely cast off all stitches and weave in ends.

 As usual , don’t forget tag me on Facebook or Instagram if you make the cowl as I would really love to see it.
-If you are looking for Eliza, you can find a list of retailers here on the Scheepjes website.
+If you are looking for Eliza, it is available worldwide via WoolWarehouse *, you can also find a list of retailers here on the Scheepjes website.

 This post was made in coordination with Scheepjes.
 All work, photos, thoughts and opinions are my own.